If You Haven’t Explored Volume LTL, You Probably Should.

 Interested?
 Contact us and find out if Volume LTL is the right fit for your supply chain.

 It can be slower.
 As discussed above, precise planning for larger LTL shipments can be tricky.
 Volume LTL shipments tend to move at the carrier’s convenience, based on their backhaul availability.
-If your shipment has a strict must-arrive-by date, Volume LTL is not a good option.
+If your shipment has a strict must-arrive-by date, Volume LTL may not be a good option.

 Lower cargo liability limit.
 Typically, the liability limit for cargo loss or damage is no more than $1 per pound, compared to $5 to $25 for standard LTL.